 Seeing spots on your fish, in finer yellow, rust or gold dusty tones may point to a Velvet diagnosis.
 It can be difficult to see, but using a flashlight on your fish in a darkened room will help you discover the parasite on your fish’s fins and gills.
 Watch out for rapid gill movement and signs that your fish is flicking against the surfaces of the tank.

 Also treat with Acriflavine and avoid carbon filtration during this period.
 Prevention is definitely the key with this disease, so be sure to quarantine new fish and maintain high standards of water health.
-Be sure to talk to staff at your local Petbarn store about the best ways to avoid this disease.
+Be sure to talk to the team at your local Petbarn store about the best ways to avoid this disease.